Chris Jericho: Intercontinental Champion (1999–2001)

 In the weeks before Jericho's debut, a clock labeled "countdown to the new millennium" appeared on WWF programming.
 On the home video, Break Down the Walls, Jericho states he was inspired to do this as his entrance when he saw a similar clock in a post office and Vince McMahon approved its use as his introduction to the WWF.
 The clock finally ran out on the August 9 episode of Raw Is War in Chicago, Illinois while The Rock was in the ring cutting a promo on the Big Show.
 Jericho entered the arena and proclaimed "Raw Is Jericho" and that he had "come to save the World Wrestling Federation", referring to himself as "Y2J" (a play on the Y2K bug).
 The Rock proceeded to verbally mock him for his interruption.
 Later that month, he would interact with several superstars including in particular interrupting a promo that The Undertaker was involved in, Jericho made his in-ring debut as a heel on August 26, losing a match against Road Dogg by disqualification on the inaugural episode of SmackDown! after he performed a powerbomb on Road Dogg through a table.

 Jericho's first long-term feud was with Chyna, for the WWF Intercontinental Championship.
-After losing to Chyna at Survivor Series, Jericho defeated her to win his first WWF Intercontinental Championship at Armageddon.
+After losing to Chyna at Survivor Series on November 14, Jericho defeated her to win his first WWF Intercontinental Championship at Armageddon on December 12.
 This feud included a controversial decision during a rematch in which two separate referees declared each one of them the winner of a match for the title.
 As a result, they became co-champions, during which Jericho turned face.
-He attained sole champion status at the Royal Rumble.
+He attained sole champion status at the Royal Rumble on January 23, 2000, by defeating Chyna and Hardcore Holly in a Triple Threat match.

-Jericho lost the WWF Intercontinental title to then-European Champion Kurt Angle at No Way Out.
-Jericho competed in a Triple Threat match against Chris Benoit and Angle at WrestleMania 2000 in a two-falls contest with both of Angle's titles at stake.
-Jericho won the European Championship by pinning Benoit, who in turn pinned Jericho to win the WWF Intercontinental Championship.
+Jericho lost the WWF Intercontinental title to then-European Champion Kurt Angle at No Way Out on February 27.
+Jericho competed in a Triple Threat match against Chris Benoit and Angle at WrestleMania 2000 on April 2 in a two-falls contest with both of Angle's titles at stake.
+Jericho won the European Championship by pinning Benoit, after Benoit pinned Jericho to win the WWF Intercontinental Championship.
 This was the first of six pay-per-view matches between the pair within twelve months.
 Jericho was originally supposed to be in the main event of WrestleMania, but was taken out after Mick Foley, who was originally asked by writers to be in the match, took his place.
 Jericho was even advertised on the event's posters promoting the match.
-Jericho lost the title the next day to Eddie Guerrero on Raw after Chyna sided with Guerrero.
+Jericho lost the title the next night to Eddie Guerrero on Raw is War after Chyna sided with Guerrero.